Rebecca Barnard: Early years and education

 Barnard comes from a rich musical family history.
 In the 1920s her grandparents Jim and Kath Barnard ran the Kath Barnard Jazz Band.
-Rebecca Barnard is the daughter of Australian jazz drummer Len Barnard (once a member of the jazz band Galapagos Duck) and Jane Chirnside.
-In 1952 the Len Barnard Jazz Band recorded Australia's first microgroove LP record and toured extensively in Australia and overseas until his death in 2005.
-Her uncle is Bob Barnard, who is an accomplished Australian jazz trumpet and cornet stylist.
-Barnard is inherently a jazz singer and has said "I’ve always sung jazz, that’s sort of like my first love, you know, it's like breathing.
-It's sort of effortless."
-Barnard begun singing jazz in Melbourne venues when she was 16.
+In 1952 her father's Len Barnard Jazz Band recorded Australia's first microgroove LP record and toured extensively in Australia and overseas until his death in 2005.
+Her uncle, Bob Barnard (1933–2022), was an accomplished Australian jazz trumpet and cornet stylist.

-Barnard was born in Melbourne and grew up in the outer-eastern Melbourne suburb of Mooroolbark in an estate designed by Edna Walling.
 During her childhood, she listened to Gladys Moncrieff, Fats Waller, Pinetop Smith, Billie Holiday and Louis Armstrong.
 She started playing music at 10 when her father gave her a guitar and started writing songs at 12.
 At 14, she became acquainted with Joni Mitchell and Bob Dylan.